 At the end of the day, it’s smarter to match the colour of the two timbers rather than matching their grade.

-Laying the boards
+Lay the boards properly

 To enhance the connection of your indoor and outdoor spaces, install your decking and interior floorboards in one direction.
 Laying them in different ways will work too, as long as the colours are the same.